 Each of the administrators named above had close connections with Norman Nelson, a local farmer, who for many years provided transport up the steep hillside from Kettlewell carrying Calor gas and coal to Hag Dyke and gear, groceries etc. for visiting parties.
 His advice and local knowledge to both the Scout Group and visiting parties was invaluable.
-Norman and his wife Bessie moved to Kettlewell from Kirby Lonsdale in 1971.
-For some years he was chairman of the gateholders.
+Norman and his wife Bessie moved to Kettlewell from Kirby Lonsdale in the early 1950s.
+For some years he was chairman of the gate holders.
 When he retired from farming in Kettlewell an open day was held at Hag Dyke when upwards of 100 people attended, to recognise his contribution.
 He was presented with the Scout Medal of Merit for his outstanding services to the scout movement.
 Norman and his wife retired to Grassington.
 Norman died in 2003 but at the time of writing Bessie still lives in Grassington.
 On the wall of her living room are two pictures, one of Bolton Abbey Bridge and the other Conistone Bridge presented to the couple on their retirement.
 The pictures were painted by Nancy Dyson, wife of Mel Dyson a former District Commissioner.
 In the passage way of her house are two wall mounted plaques, one from Glenfell of Labrador Rover Crew of North East Leeds dated 1987 and the other from the De Mohicanen Scout Group dated 5 August 1987 'Thanks for all your kindness.
 Best Wishes for your retirement.'
+Norman died in 2003 and his wife in 2017.
+It was at Bessie's specific request that Hag Dyke wardens should bear the coffin at her funeral.
 Norman's grandson, Andrew Wright continued the service for some years until he moved from the area.
 Andrew tells his memories;